 Delaware Civil Statute of Limitations Laws

 Plaintiffs have time limits for filing civil lawsuits, which differ by the type of claim (in most states).
-These time limits, referred to as the civil statute of limitations, are meant to help preserve the integrity of evidence and witness testimony.
-Delaware's civil statute of limitations laws provides a two-year time limit for most cases including personal injury, libel, and fraud.
+These time limits, known as the civil statute of limitations, aim to help preserve the integrity of evidence and witness testimony.
+Delaware's civil statute of limitations laws give a two-year statute of limitations for most cases, including personal injury cases, libel, and fraud.

-Statutes of limitations on civil cases are intended to create general fairness and reliability when filing lawsuits.
-Plaintiffs are required to decide whether to press a lawsuit or not in a timely matter.
-On the other hand, potential defendants should receive notice that they may have committed some harm against another party, but the limitation means they will not have a legal matter hanging over their heads indefinitely.
+Statutes of limitations on civil cases aim to create general fairness and reliability when filing lawsuits.
+Plaintiffs must decide whether to press a lawsuit promptly.
+But, potential defendants should get notice that they may have committed some harm against another party.
+The limitations period means they will not have a legal matter hanging over their heads indefinitely.

-This article provides a brief overview of the civil statute of limitations in Delaware.
+This article provides a brief overview of the civil statute of limitations in the state of Delaware.
+If you need help with a lawsuit, contact a Delaware litigation attorney.

 Statutes of Limitations in Delaware: At a Glance